adsmetanina/ada-machine-learning-eco726/README.md

-# Evaluating the Impact of the ADA
+# Evaluating the Effects of the Americans w/ Disabilities Act Using Machine Learning

-Final project code for ECO726 at Hunter College, Program & Policy Evaluation.
-This repository contains an analysis of the Americans w/ Disabilities Act (ADA) using machine learning tools to assess its impact on the earnings of individuals w/ disabilities.
-The project replicates and updates the findings of Acemoglu and Angrist (2001) using CPS data from 1988 to 1997.
-The final project submitted in December 2024.
+Final project code for ECO 726: Policy & Program Evaluation at Hunter College.
+Replication of Acemoglu and Angrist (2001) using machine learning tools in R. This repository contains a set of R codes used to prepare, merge, and analyze labor policy data.
+It specifically investigates how the Americans w/ Disabilities Act (ADA) impacts the earnings of individuals w/ disabilities.
+The project constructs an analytic sample using CPS datasets from 1988 to 1997, and performs a final analysis.

-## File
+## Files

 | File         | Description                                                                 |
 |--------------|-----------------------------------------------------------------------------|